 “Water supply” and “irrigation strategies” turned out to be the original drivers of earliest water management, especially in drylands and at least since the Bronze Ages.
 However, not only to improve settlement conditions but also many other functions of water and water management evolved with time and added to the manifold spectrum of water use.
 These are: fresh water (domestic, drinking, tap and portable water), food production (water for irrigation and animal husbandry), fishery, navigation (transport), cult, energy (hydropower), status (political power), hygiene and for the purpose of entertainment, protection, cooling and recreation.

-This very broad agenda of water in all its forms and applications was discussed, presented and published by many researches from different disciplines at several occasions.
-Two highlights certainly were the Topoi Water workshops in 2014: 13.2.2014 – 14.2.2014 Water Management and 2016: 11.2.2016 – 12.2.2016 Water Management in Ancient Civilisations
+This very broad agenda of water in all its forms and applications was discussed, presented and published by many researchers from different disciplines at several occasions.
+Two highlights certainly were the workshops Water Management (13.2.2014 – 14.2.2014) and Water Management in Ancient Civilisations (11.2.2016 – 12.2.2016 ).

 More detailed information on lectures and publications can be found at: Water Management (Key Topic/Junior Research Group).